 3.3.14.
 The Parish Council continues to liaise with HS2 and Solihull MBC on issues directly affecting the Parish, both from construction and operation.
-The Parish Council has, together with the Hampton-in-Arden Society, presented a Petition to the Parliamentary Select Committee on 17 items requiring mitigation or change and addressed the Committee on 11th December 2014.
-The Select Committee has invited Petitioners to return should issues not be satisfactorily resolved.
+The Parish Council has, together with the Hampton-in-Arden Society, presented several Petitions to the Parliamentary Select Committee on those issues which require mitigation or change and has addressed the Committee on 11th December 2014 and 27th January 2016 respectively.
+Issues regarding haul routes, location of spoil and work camps remain outstanding, and a definitive response from HS2 and Solihull Council regarding Diddington Lane and the re-siting of the Waste Collection Centre on the A45 is awaited.

-24 16th Annual Report of the Section 106 Planning Agreement between Birmingham Airport Ltd. and Solihull MBC published by Solihull MBC (July 2014)
+&lt;sup>28 16th Annual Report of the Section 106 Planning Agreement between Birmingham Airport Ltd. and Solihull MBC published by Solihull MBC (July 2014)